 - American parents think that the better we are at parenting, the faster our kids will develop.
 French parents just don’t seem so anxious for their kids to get head starts.
 They don’t push them to reach milestones ahead of schedule.

-- Dolt thought that parents should listen carefully to their kids and explain the world to the them.
-But she thought that this world would of course include many limits, and that the child, being rational, could absorb and hands these limits.
+- Dolt thought that parents should listen carefully to their kids and explain the world to them.
+But she thought that this world would include many limits and that the child, being rational, could absorb and handle these limits.

 - French mothers are convinced that the crèche is good for their kids.
 In Paris, about a third of kids under the age of three go to the crèche, and half are in some kind of collective care.
-They think kids are safer in settings with lots of trained adults looking after them, rather than being “alone with a stranger,” (like a nanny).
+They think kids are safer in settings with many trained adults looking after them, rather than being “alone with a stranger” (like a nanny).

-- In France, working in day care is a very competetive career.
+- In France, working in daycare is a very competitive career.

 Chapter 7: “bébé au lait”

-- In France, long term breastfeeding is very rare, and almost everyone abandons it shortly after leaving the hospital.
+- Long-term breastfeeding is very rare in France, and almost everyone abandons it shortly after leaving the hospital.

 - Some locals report that breastfeeding still has a peasant image, from the days when babies were farmed out to rural wet nurses.
-Others say that artificial-milk companies pay off hospitals, give away free samples in maternity wards, and advertise mercilessly.
+Others say that artificial milk companies pay off hospitals, give free samples in maternity wards, and advertise mercilessly.

 - Pierre Bitoun, a French pediatrician and longtime proponent of breastfeeding in France, says many Frenchwomen think they just don’t have enough milk.
 Dr. Bitoun says the real problem is that French maternity hospitals often don’t encourage mothers to feed their newborns every few hours.
 That’s critical in the beginning to stimulate mothers to produce enough milk.
 Otherwise, a recourse to formula starts to seem inevitable.

-- Even though French children consume enormous amounts of formula, they beat American kids on nearly all measures of health.
-France ranks about six points above the developed-country average in UNICEF’s overall health-and-safety ranking, which includes infant mortality, immunization rates until age two, and deaths from accidents and injury up to age nineteen.
+- Even though French children consume enormous amounts of formula, they beat American kids on nearly all health measures.
+France ranks about six points above the developed-country average in UNICEF’s overall health-and-safety ranking, including infant mortality, immunization rates until age two, and deaths from accidents and injury up to age nineteen.
 The United States ranks about eighteen points below the average.

 - In Paris, three months seems to be the magic number for regaining the pre-baby body.

-- French women don’t just permit themselves physical time off; they also allow themselves to mentally detach from their kids.
+- French women don’t just permit themselves physical time off; they also mentally detach from their kids.
 In France, the dominant social message is that while being a parent is very important, it shouldn’t subsume one’s other roles.
 Mothers shouldn’t become “enslaved” to their children.

-- American women think of their identities as “mom” and “woman” as very separate.
-Mom clothes vs. sexy clothes.
-In France, these roles are fused and at any given time you can see them both.
+- American women think of their identities as “mom” and “woman” as very separate—Mom clothes vs. sexy clothes.
+In France, these roles are fused, and you can see them both at any given time.